 Doing anything in a fort is more fun.
 I’m actually not much of a fort builder, but it doesn’t have to be anything fancy to create enough novelty to distract your little one.
 Often I’ll just throw a large blanket over our dining room table so we can hide out underneath and play.
 Even just reading books or playing with cars or stuffed animals seems more exciting when you’re doing it in a fort.

 Speaking of…reading a book is always a pretty good distraction for us.
 This obviously depends on your particular child and their enjoyment for reading, but for us it’s always been a great way to take a minute to catch our breath (both she and I) and get focused on something more constructive.
 Reading books about emotions during this time can also provide a teachable moment for your little one.
-I made a list awhile back about 15 Great Books To Teach Kids About Feelings and from that list our current favorites are The Way I Feel and Sometimes I’m Bombaloo.
+Our current favorites are The Way I Feel and Sometimes I’m Bombaloo.
 I highly recommend both.

 There is just something about bath time that can be truly transformative to a little one’s mood.
 Even if my daughter is in the grumpiest of moods a little bit of novelty in the form of a midday bubble bath is enough to change her tune.